cesar-douady/open-lmake/doc/src/lmake_module.md

 ### `check_deps(sync=False)`

-Ensure that all previously seen deps are up-to-date.
+Ensure that all previously seen deps are up-to-date and written targets are note pre-existing (only pertinent for star-targets).
-Job will be killed in case some deps are not up-to-date.
+Job will be killed in case condition above is not met.

+This means that rerun reasons are checked.
+This can be usefully called before heavy computation so that such heavy computation is run only once.

 If `sync`, wait for server reply.
 Return value is False if at least a dep is in error.
 This is necessary, even without checking return value, to ensure that after this call,